 A. We ask for a minimum of 3 letters.
-We do not set a maximum, but would not suggest sending more than 5 or 6.
-We prefer quality in-depth letters from people who know you well, rather than giving preference to the number of letters received.
+We do not set a maximum, but would not suggest sending more than 5.
+We prefer quality, in-depth letters from people who know you well, rather than giving preference to the number of letters received.

 Q. How do I schedule an interview?

 A. If you are invited to interview, you will receive an email from our office with information on scheduling your interview date.